-Notes receivable include 3 performing loans to local businesses.
+Notes receivable include 3 non-performing loans to local businesses.
+The Agency is receiving interest-only payments at agreed amounts.

-2023 2022

-Notes Receivable \$ 168,575 \$ 184,094
+Notes Receivable \$ 155,281

-Allowance for Uncollectible Notes (155,281) (151,282)
+Allowance for Uncollectible Notes (155,281)

-Notes Receivable, Net \$ 13,294 \$ 32,812
+Notes Receivable, Net \$

 3. CONTINGENCY

 The New York State Authorities Budget Office ("ABO") has issued Policy Guidance No. 15-01, which states that an industrial development agency may not award grants or make loans of its own monies.
 The Agency was a past recipient of federal grant funds which required that program income (principal and interest paid on the loans) be reinvested in the program.
 It is management's belief that these funds are not subject to ABO Policy Guidance No. 15-01.